 Producers stir up interest with prospecting activities such as cold calls, networking, asking for introductions, connecting on social media, and reaching out via email.

 Those prospects will then look you up.
 They'll search the name of the individual and the agency, go to the company website, look them up on LinkedIn.
-All the information they find is a result of marketing activities, which supports prospecting efforts.
+All the information they find is a result of marketing fundamentals and activities, which support prospecting efforts.

 If prospects like what they see and experience, we are getting them closer to considering a conversation with a salesperson.